or

 Source: Getty Images

-Keep your skin safe from the sun by wearing sunscreen on any areas that will be exposed from the sun.
+Keep your skin safe from the sun by wearing sunscreen on any areas that will be exposed in the sun.
 You may also consider wearing sunglasses, a hat, and light, airy clothing — such as linen or cotton — to keep your skin protected from the sun, and to help keep your body from overheating.

 Avoid the sun by going out at night.